First Input Delay (FID) measures the delay between a user’s first interaction and the moment the browser can respond.

 Delay or remove non-critical third-party scripts.
 Third-party scripts can sometimes prevent your own scripts from executing on time.
 Consider which scripts provide the most value to the user and prioritize them.
 In most cases, ad and pop-up scripts aren’t at the top of the list;

 Use web workers.
 Web workers allow you to run scripts in the background without affecting the Main Thread.
 Moving non-UI operations to a background thread is generally a good practice;

 Idle until urgent.
 This approach lets code run during the idle periods or when the resource is requested.
 You can read this article by Philip Walton for more details on this methodology.
 Also, check out npm’s idle-until-urgent library;

-As I said, our service minifies and compresses code files.
-It also delays the loading of non-critical resources until user interaction is detected.
+Our service delays the loading of non-critical resources until user interaction is detected.
 This helps prioritize resources that matter to your website’s visitors.

 We also have a Delayed Scripts feature that lets you specify which scripts you want to load with a delay.